 With your data in hand and a clear idea of the goals for business growth in the next year, the next question to answer is, “How should marketing funds be distributed?”

-Gartner breaks down average expenses:
+Deloitte breaks down average expenses: